angular/angular/aio/content/guide/aot-compiler.md

 <code-example path="aot-compiler/rollup-config.js" title="rollup-config.js" linenums="false">
 </code-example>

+Here are some noteworthy observations about this configuration.

-This config file tells Rollup that the app entry point is `src/app/main.js` .
+* The app entry point is `src/app/main.js`.

-The `dest` attribute tells Rollup to create a bundle called `build.js` in the `dist` folder.
+* The `dest` property tells Rollup to create a bundle called `build.js` in the `src` folder.

-It overrides the default `onwarn` method in order to skip annoying messages about the AOT compiler's use of the `this` keyword.
+* It overrides the default `onwarn` method in order to skip annoying messages about the AOT compiler's use of the `this` keyword.

+* It adds a bunch of plugins.

 The next section covers the plugins in more depth.